Property Managers Fob Guide

 The simple answer is no. We refer to these types of fobs as internet specials, which are often inferior copies.

-We have experienced residents purchasing and programming fobs of this type themselves and deleting all their neighbours’ fobs.
+We have experienced residents purchasing and programming fobs of this type and deleting all their neighbours’ fobs.

 Also, when we supply genuine fobs from the original manufacturer, we know we can get technical support and warranty cover if there is an issue.